flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - [[chat gpt]] discussion
 - email vs matrix vs activitypub vs ...
     - [[Aram Zucker-Scharff]] big generational gap with email, almost nobody millenial or younger wants to use email
+    - There's also the parallel move from IRC to Slack or Discord :(
+    - Note that the ToS for Slack doesn't allow to extract messages from the platform (!).

 ## 2023-02-15